October 13th: Commemorating the United States Navy and More Notable Events in American History

 Apr 19, 2024

-Virginia Gazettes: What was Advertised in the Capital City of the Largest Colony During the Revolution?
+Advertisements in Virginia Gazettes: Insights from the Capital City of the Largest Colony During the Revolutionary Period

 What better way to peek into daily life during the Revolutionary era than seeing what was advertised in Williamsburg's Virginia Gazette?